QTUM is definitely one of the projects everyone should be keeping their eye on.

-It is the 18th highest crowdfunded project of all time.
+It was the 18th highest crowdfunded project of all time.

 Quoting QTUM’s website: